Thomsch/tellina_user_experiment/experiment_design_doc.md

       - What happens if the interrupt happens during one of the phases of `preexec` or `precmd`?
       - What happens if the interface crashes but the timer is still running?
-  - Check if all the tasks are complete.
+  - Check if all the tasks are complete, if it is then clean up.
-    - Remind them to do the survey.
-    - Uninstall Bash-preexec: Remove the `bash_preexec.sh` file.
-  - Send user's data to the server:
-    - User ID
-    - Task number
-    - Treatment.
-    - Command(s) used.
-    - Time taken.
-    - Status.
-    - Resets.

-#### Task Interface
+#### Output verification:
+- Verification will be done using a python script called `verify_output.py`:
+  - **Parameters**: `<task_no> [command...]`
+    - Each parameter after `<task_no>` is interpreted as part of the command the user entered.
+  - The script checks the task number to see whether it is a "file system" task, which modifies the file system, or a "select" task, which does not modify the file system and only outputs to `stdout`:
+    - If it is a "file system" task, the script will:
+      - Get the current state of the file system and compares it to the expected file system for the current task.
+    - Else if it is a "select" task, the script will:
+      - Get the current state of the file system and compares it to the original state to make sure that it was not changed.
+      - If the file system was not modified:
+        - Re-execute the user command and capture the `stdout`.
+        - Check that the `stdout` of the user command on the corresponding expected output.
+      - If the file system was modified then the task failed.
+  - If the actual output does not match with the expected output, [Meld](http://meldmerge.org/) is killed and re-spawned to display the diffs between the actual and expected outputs.
+  - **Return**: `0` if the actual output matches expected, `1` if it did not.

-- Directory for experiment files:
+#### Directory for experiment files:
 - The files used for the experiment will be distributed in a TAR file.
 The initial configuration of the interface and subsequent resets will extract the TAR into a specified directory.
 - The user will be performing tasks on files within this directory.
-- Output verification:
-  - Verification will be done using a python script called `verify_output.py`:
-    - **Parameters**: `<task_no> [command...]`
-      - Each parameter after `<task_no>` is interpreted as part of the command the user entered.
-    - The script will get the current state of the file system, normalize it, and compare it with the corresponding task's expected output.
-    - The script will also check the `stdout` of the user command on the corresponding expected output as well.
-      - It gets the `stdout` by re-executing the user command.
-    - If the actual output does not match with the expected output, [Meld](http://meldmerge.org/) is spawned to display the diffs between the actual and expected outputs.
-    - **Return**: `1` if the actual output matches expected, `0` if it did not.
-  - If the verification passes, the interface will reset the files directory, set `STATUS=1`, and move on to the next task.
-  - If the verification fails, the interface will tell the user, remain on the current task, and set `STATUS=3`.
-- Tutorial
-  - 2 simple tasks will be displayed to the user in the beginning of the experiment to introduce them to Tellina and how the system works.
-- Time limit:
-  - Each task will have up to **5** minutes to be completed.
-  - Currently, the time limit will be checked once the user has entered a command.
-  - This will reset the time counter, the directory for experiment files, set `STATUS=2`, and move on to the next task.
-- After the each half of the experiment, confirm if the user has been following the treatment for that half (used Tellina when allowed, did not use when not allowed)
-  - The user's answer will be recorded just like a command sent to the log file.

-#### Communication With Server
-Communication with the server will be done through a simple bash function that act as wrappers around `curl` to send HTTP requests.

-- `write_log()`:
-  - Parameters:`user_id`, `time_stamp`, `task_no`, `treatment`, `command`,
-    `time`, `status`.
-  - Sends a `POST` request to the server with the specified parameters.
-  - The `status` parameter will be determined by the `STATUS` variable set through out the experiment.

 ## Risks and Concerns
 - User file system safety.